gkcodez/bug-bounty-notes/vulnerabilities/server-side-vulnerabilities/information-disclosure/contents/notes.md

 - Online shop leaking information of user's credit card details is severe.
 - Leaking technical information, such as the directory structure or which third-party frameworks are being used, may have little to no direct impact.

-## How to prevent information disclosure vulnerabilities
-- Audit any code for potential information disclosure as part of your QA or build processes.
-- Use generic error messages as much as possible.
-Don't provide attackers with clues about application behavior unnecessarily.
-- Double-check that any debugging or diagnostic features are disabled in the production environment.
-- Make sure you fully understand the configuration settings, and security implications, of any third-party technology that you implement.

 ## Testing for information disclosure
 - Fuzzing
 - Using burp scanner